 8. Why should I pay directly or indirectly for costs caused by commercial vehicles?

 All vehicles, regardless of size, cause wear and tear to our roads.
-The fee is based on the number of axles on each vehicle and is paid by those performing commercial activities in the community.
+The fee is based on the number of axels on each vehicle and is paid by those performing commercial activities in the community.
 Most gated communities charge for commercial access.
-SIPOA’s rate is equal to or less than other similar-sized communities.
+Revenue is reserved for road repairs, maintenance and replacement.
+SIPOA’s rate is equal to or less than other similar sized communities.

 9. Do all contractors pay the same fee?